Opportunity to Maximize Margins in the Fluid World of Fashion Retail

 2) Competitive landscape

-As new competitors enter the market, or existing ones develop new product or price offerings, market dynamics change from one year to the other, which may impact a retailer’s value proposition in the eyes of the customers.
+As new competitors enter the market, or existing ones develop new products or price offerings, market dynamics change from one year to the other, which may impact a retailer’s value proposition in the eyes of the customers.

 3) Product risks